 The Montreal Protocol

 As a result of this research, the Montreal Protocol was ratified in 1987, the first of several comprehensive international agreements enacted to halt the production and use of ozone-depleting chemicals.
 The ban came into effect in 1989.
 Since then, while the recovery has been slow, ozone levels reportedly stabilized by the mid-1990s, and then began to recover in the 2000s.
 In 2019, NASA announced that the “ozone hole” over Antarctica was the smallest it has ever been since it was first discovered in 1982.
 This gradual process of recovery is projected to continue over the next century.
-If progress continues it would make the Montreal Protocol one of the most successful international environmental agreements of all time.
+If progress continues it would make the Montreal Protocol one of the most successful international environmental agreements of all time, engendering hope for a future where the environmental law students of today can participate in negotiating and implementing ecologically sound international agreements in the future.

 The stratospheric ozone layer protects life on Earth by absorbing ultraviolet light, which damages DNA in plants and animals (including humans) and leads to sunburns and skin cancer.
 (NASA).